nirus/svg-featured-image/README.md

 ## SVG featured Image (Wordpress Plugin)
-Set SVG as a featured image in Wordpress
+Set SVG as a featured image in Wordpress for social sharing

 **Description:**
 Currently social networks have limitations on their thumbnail image formats.
 SVG images are not allowed as thumbnail.